 However, the "ballot request" portion of the form typically applies only to that calendar year.
-That means you'll need to send in the form request your ballot for every calendar year in which you wish to vote.
+That means you'll need to send in the form request your ballot in every calendar year in which you wish to vote.

-If you can send the form in now, but you'll need to send it in again in 2020.
-So, we recommend that you put it on your calendar for January 2nd!
-And we'll start sending out reminders in January to DA members to send in their FPCA form.
+You can send the form in now and you'll be covered for any 2019 elections.
+But you'll need to send the form again in 2020 to request your ballots for that year.

+Alternatively, you could wait until 2020--if you're a DA member, we'll start sending out reminders in January to send in your FPCA form.
 (Be sure to stay opted in to receive DA voter information emails.
 If you aren't sure, you can check your "Account Settings" at www.democratsabroad.org)